People

 Clemens Wiltsche

-Precise synchronized periodic quadrocopter motion in three dimensions based on feed-forward parameter
+Precise synchronized periodic quadcopter motion in three dimensions based on feed-forward parameter

 identification